varshinikasireddy/End-to-End-RAG-Pipeline/README.md

 A smart question-answering system that reads your documents and answers questions using AI.
 Built with Groq LLM, ChromaDB, and Sentence Transformers.

+This README will help you understand, set up, run, and extend your RAG system — even if you are new to AI/LLMs.

 ## ✨ Features

 - ⚡ **Lightning Fast**: Get answers in under 1 second